COVID-19 Information and Resources

 For CalFresh recipients,

-- Please refer to the chart below for the issuance dates for the March, April, May, June, July, August, and September 2020 emergency allotments.
+- Please refer to the chart below for the issuance date for the March, April, May, June, July, August, September, and October 2020 emergency allotments.

 |CalFresh Emergency Allotment Month||Issuance Date|